Tips to Select a Student Assessment Tool

-Student assessment tools are a critical part of educational technology.
-They serve the important role of evaluating what the student has learned, so that the instructor and other stakeholders can adjust the instruction, either individually or in the aggregate (school, district, state, country).
+Student assessment tools are a critical part of educational technology and are often integrated into Learning Management Systems (LMS), providing a seamless platform for both instruction and evaluation.
+These tools serve the important role of evaluating what the student has learned, so that the instructor and other stakeholders can adjust the instruction, either individually or at the aggregate level (school, district, state, country).
+The assessment of mathematical skills is particularly important, as it helps identify students’ proficiency and areas needing improvement in a subject that is foundational to many academic and career paths.
 However, there is a massive range of student assessment tools, from free software like Google Forms, which by its name is obviously not designed for educational assessment, to enterprise platforms designed for nationwide high-stakes exams.
+These tools can include various types of assessments, such as speeded and power tests, which measure different aspects of student performance.
+In recent years, there has been a growing trend towards incorporating gamification elements into assessment tools, aiming to enhance student engagement and motivation.

 Here are some aspects to consider when evaluating student assessment tools.